 - 1. Complete a minimum of 60 credit hours. - 2.
 Must have a cumulative GPA of 2.0 or above for all courses. - 3.
-Complete the last 15 credit hours at Donnelly College. - 4.
-Unless noted, no courses will be used to meet more than one of the specific requirements. - 5.
-Students must apply for the associate degree by submitting an application form to the Registrar's Office.
+Complete the last 15 credit hours at Donnelly College. - Unless noted, no courses will be used to meet more than one of the specific requirements. - Students must apply for the associate degree by applying form to the Registrar's Office.